 One of the most valuable sections in this book is the focus on how to unlock a deeper and more free natural breath through practical and simple exercises.

 5. Full Catastrophe Living: Using the Wisdom of Your Body and Mind to Face Stress, Pain and Illness, Jon Kabat-Zinn

-This book describes practically the Mindfulness-Based Stress Reduction (MBSR) program, covering formal and informal exercises and stories told by people that have taken and benefited from the program.
+This book describes in Jon Kabat-Zinn’s own words the Mindfulness-Based Stress Reduction (MBSR) program.
+It covers formal and informal exercises covered in the 8-week MBSR program along with powerful stories from people that have followed the program.

-If you are interested in practicing mindfulness meditation and integrate it into your daily life – this is a must read!
+If you are interested in learning more about mindfulness meditation and reducing stress this is a must read book.